-The guaranteed minimum income (Revenu minimum garanti) was created by the law of 29 April 1999, which modified the law of July 1986.
+The guaranteed minimum income (Revenu minimum garanti) was created by the law of 29 April 1999, which modified the law of July 1986, and was discontinued on $31^{st}$ December 2018, when it was replaced by the Social Inclusion Income benefit.
 The principles of this benefit are to fight against social exclusion and to ensure sufficient means for a decent standard of living and measures of professional and social integration.
 The guaranteed minimum income can be either an integration allowance (indemnité d'insertion) or a supplementary allowance aiming at compensating the difference between the highest amounts of the guaranteed minimum income and the sum of the household resources.
-The eligibility conditions concern i) residence (persons resident in Luxembourg territory and having resided in the country for at least 5 years during the last 20 years.
-This residence condition is not required for EU or EEA citizens or for refugees); ii) age (with effect from 25 years; exceptions for persons unable to work, those who are looking after a child or an invalid.); iii) willingness to work (to be ready to participate in active measures); iv) should not have abandoned or reduced his work of his own free will, without giving important and real justifications or should not have been dismissed for serious reasons.
+The eligibility conditions concern:

+- i) residence (persons resident in Luxembourg territory and having resided in the country for at least 5 years during the last 20 years.
+This residence condition is not required for EU or EEA citizens or for refugees); - ii) age (with effect from 25 years; exceptions for persons unable to work, those who are looking after a child or an invalid.);

+- iii) willingness to work (to be ready to participate in active measures); - iv) not to have abandoned or reduced work of their own free will, without giving important and real justifications or should not have been dismissed for serious reasons.